-Action # Title Description Total Funds Contributing disproportionality in the number of students who attend that are English Language Learners (ELLS) and Socio- Economically Disadvantaged (SED).
+Action # Title Description Total Funds Contributing disproportionality in the number of students who attend that are English Language Learners (ELLS) and Socio-Economically Disadvantaged (SED).
 Compared to aggregate district enrollment data, the district serves a population of students approximately 32% of whom are SED, whereas Stevenson currently serves a population of which only approximately 6% of students are SED.
 To address this disparity, the district has laid out plans that include focus groups with the community, multiple Board meeting updates and study sessions to obtain feedback and direction, consultation meetings with experts who will help us craft more equitable policy, and multiple input points along the way where we will solicit community input and feedback.
 Ensuring equitable access to choice schools for all families is a priority for the district who concomitantly aims to ensure that every student has access to opportunities they need to succeed.

-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.